As a Product Manager you do love them — but it can be a love-hate relationship.

 Tip: If you don’t know much about the topic yet, take a crash course.

-Knowing basic programming skills will get you a better scope of what actually is technically possible in which time.
+Knowing basic programming skills will get you a better scope of what is technically possible in which time.

 As a product manager, most of your job consists of being a translator between Design, Development and Business anyways — so you should be fluent in every of these languages.